 Everything you need to know about how and when you get paid, including how to understand your pay statement and other pay-related information.

-If you are on salary, you will be paid on the 15th and last day of the month.
+All employees at UBC will be paid on the 15th and last day of the month.
 If you are paid hourly, your payday on the 15th will include hours worked from the 24th day of the previous month to the 8th day of the current month.
-Your end of the month pay will include hours worked from the 9th to the 23rd of the month.
+Your end of the month pay will include hours worked from the 9th to the 23rd of the current month.
 Paydays falling on holidays or weekends are moved to the preceding non-holiday day.
 The 2022 pay dates are available in a list format and in PDF format.

 Typically you will be paid by direct deposit—the electronic transfer of payment directly from UBC to your designated Canadian bank account.